 In 2009, I was shortlisted for the $500,000.00 St. George Cathedral sculpture project in Perth, Australia.
 In 2007, I was chosen to create three monumental public sculptures for the City of Albany, NY, that were installed near the New York State capitol building.

 The Plenum Orb sculptures allude to memories locked up in abandoned objects.
 Using a palette of familiar stainless steel items, I create large assemblage spheres that contain a mix of surprise, irony and humor.

 These orbs are made up of common pots, pans, pet bowls, hub caps, coffee creamers and vessels of every description welded together into one contiguous form.
 The repurposed artifacts are things people bought and eventually discarded, according to the vagaries of personal status and cultural values.

 This work comments on our curious relationship to the life-cycle of utilitarian objects.
 Seen as a mass of shapes formed into a single sculptural entity, the orbs act as time capsules that explore temporality, disposability, and questions the viability of a material based culture.

 Private collectors of Gialanella's art include Angelina Jolie, Uri Geller, Jimmy Buffett, Howard Stern,

 psychiatrist/TV commentator, Keith Ablow, president of the NCAA, Mark Emmert, Atlantic Monthly

-owner, David G. Bradley, and executive producer of the TV series COSMOS, Mitchell Cannold.
+owner, David G. Bradley, and film and TV producer, Mitchell Cannold.